 The weight of the hip thrust machine without plates plays a critical role in how the machine functions during your workout.
 When considering the hip thrust machine weight without plates, it’s important to understand that the base weight of the machine itself can impact your performance and the amount of additional load you can safely add.
 This weight varies depending on the design and construction of the machine but generally falls between 30 to 70 kg.

 Knowing the hip thrust machine weight without plates helps set a solid foundation for your training.
 This base weight ensures you can focus on technique, especially for beginners, before adding plates for resistance.
 For those who are just starting, the lighter machine weight provides a manageable starting point, allowing users to become familiar with the movement and ensure proper form.
+Pin loaded machines can serve a similar purpose, offering an adjustable resistance system that allows lifters to gradually increase the load while maintaining proper technique.

 For more experienced lifters, the base weight contributes to the overall load being lifted, allowing for a greater total weight when plates are added.
 Therefore, understanding the weight of the machine without plates helps plan for your desired training intensity.